 In this island (by the way, love the actual island) is a copper sink.
 I have never, ever taken care of copper before.
 It is a deep sink which we use for rinsing vegetables or draining pasta.
 So I wondered: How to clean a copper sink?

 I would use anti-bacterial sprays to clean it, but that was about it.
 I know it is supposed to age to a certain degree, however there was a lot of build-up forming and I wanted it clean!

 I have used it in the past for various other cleaning projects, the powdered kind, anyway.
 I had never used the liquid Bar Keepers Friend.
 Have you?
 I’m not sure I have ever seen it (or at least paid attention to it).

 I first tried it out on the porcelain sink in my counter top.
-I simply squeezed a little BKF on a sponge and started wiping.
+To clean it, I simply squeezed a little BKF on a sponge and started wiping.
 The sink started to look new not as old.
 I got a little braver, read the back of the BKF bottle again to make sure my copper sink wasn't going to self implode and I started cleaning the copper sink.

 The sink shines up like a new penny.
 (Excuse the pun.)